 Our agriculture sustainability journey has roots in the forest sector

 To that end, we’ve worked to expand the reach of sustainability practices established in our timberland business by applying that same thinking to our agriculture business.
 As a timberland and farmland investment manager, we have insight into market trends and gaps in both sectors.
-We were an early mover in third-party certification in our timberland investments, and we’ve now managed third-party certified forests for over two decades.⁵ In 1999, the first of our managed timber properties was certified to the Forest Stewardship Council® standard, and by 2002, all of our North American timber holdings were certified to the Sustainable Forestry Initiative® (SFI) Program standard.
-Today, we’re one of the world’s largest timberland investment managers, and we manage 100% of our forests globally in accordance with third-party sustainability standards.
+We were an early mover in third-party certification in our timberland investments, and we’ve now managed third-party certified forests for over two decades.⁵ In 1999, the first of our managed timber properties was certified to the Forest Stewardship Council standard, and by 2002, all of our North American timber holdings were certified to the Sustainable Forestry Initiative (SFI) standard.
+Today we’re the world’s largest timberland manager for institutional investors, and we manage 100% of our forests globally in accordance with third-party sustainability standards.

-In 2014, we began to mirror, adapt, and extend the sustainability protocols internalized in our timberland properties to our farmlands by establishing a set of stewardship principles to guide the development of what’s now embodied in the sustainable agriculture program standard.
-Similar to forest certification programs, the new sustainable agriculture standard is designed to meet the ESG interests of investors, consumers, and the supply chain.
+In 2014, we began to mirror, adapt, and extend the sustainability protocols internalized in our timberland properties to our farmlands by establishing a set of stewardship principles.
+Our years of experience with these principles guided our contributions to the working group that would come to develop the Sustainable Agriculture Standard.
+Similar to forest certification programs, the new Leading Harvest Farmland Management Standard is designed to meet the ESG interests of investors, consumers, and the supply chain.

 The Sustainable Agriculture Working Group got it done together

 Just as we worked together with a broad coalition to address sustainability challenges in the timber sector, we partnered with colleagues across the agriculture sector to forge a shared standard for farmland management.
-Following two years of internal work on a sustainable agriculture standard, in 2017 we helped convene the Sustainable Agriculture Working Group, which consists of two leading environmental nonprofit organizations, the Conservation Fund and Manomet, and eight professional owner and management entities representing roughly 1½ million farmland acres across 22 U.S. states and an additional 2 million acres in seven other countries.
+In 2017, we helped convene the Sustainable Agriculture Working Group, which consisted of two leading environmental nonprofit organizations—the Conservation Fund and Manomet—and eight professional owner and management entities representing roughly 1.5 million farmland acres across twenty-two U.S. states and an additional 2.0 million acres in seven other countries.

 At the time, the agriculture sector lacked a sustainability standard that could work across different crop types, production systems, scales, and geographies.
-While we determined that the needs of professional owners and managers of farmland were unmet, we were confident that our working group's collective scale could lead the agriculture sector toward greater adpotion of sustainable farming by developing and launching a new standard.
+However, we were confident that the working group’s collective scale could lead the agriculture sector toward greater adoption of sustainable farming by developing and launching a new standard.

-Using the SFI blueprint to create a similar standard for farmland, we collected input from a broad representation of interested parties, some four-dozen different sources, including farmers, environmental leaders, academics, government agencies, and investment managers.
+Using the SFI blueprint to create a similar standard for farmland, the working group collected input from a broad representation of interested parties—some four-dozen different sources, including farmers, environmental leaders, academics, government agencies, and investment managers.

 The resulting standard is performance based and designed to help land managers achieve sustainability through continuous improvement on 13 specific operational objectives, collectively rigorous and complete, yet practical and obtainable.